madnight/blog/source/_drafts/applicative.md

 uncurry f p =  f (fst p) (snd p)
 {% endvimhl %}

 Haskell comes with curry and uncurry as part of its standard library, which together form an isomorphism.
-Hence we could also formulate Monodial this way and it perfectly matches our definition of lax monoidal functor.
+Hence we can also phrase Monoidal in this way, and it aligns seamlessly with our categorical definition of a strong lax monoidal functor.

 {% vimhl hs %}
 class Functor f => Monoidal f where